Can Automated Feedback Turn Students into Happy Prologians?: : Prolog Automated Assessment Platform

 \begin{enumerate}[label=\alph*),itemsep=0.7ex] \item \textbf{Automatic testing:} This is the basic feature consisting of running the test suite and reporting the results.
 The faculty can decide to show the body of failing test cases or not.

 \item \textbf{Predicate scoring:} For graded assignments, each predicate \(p\) that the students need to implement gets assigned X points by the faculty.
-If a student passes the tests for \(p\) then they get X points.
+If a student passes the tests for \(p\), then they get X points.

-\item \textbf{Syntax error highlighting:} \prohelp highlights snippets of code with syntax errors, which makes them easier to locate compared with the line and column coordinates provided by the Prolog interpreter.
+\item \textbf{Syntax error highlighting:} \prohelp highlights snippets of code with syntax errors, which makes them easier to locate compared with the line and column coordinates provided by the Prolog~interpreter.

 \item \textbf{Open choice points warning:} Prolog allows enumerating multiple answers for a given query.
 However, students often forget this fact.
-This can result in the first answer being correct w.r.t. the specification but one of the following answers being incorrect.
-When a predicate terminates with an open choice point (indicating that there are more possible answers) we give a warning to students so that they can validate if this is intended behavior.
+This can result in the first answer being correct with respect to the specification, but one of the following answers being incorrect.
+When a predicate terminates with an open choice point (indicating there are more possible answers), we warn students so they can verify whether this is intended behavior.

 \item \textbf{Score rankings:} Each assignment has a global leaderboard that shows the scores and number of passed tests for each student.
 This incentivizes some students to compete and solve the most exercises as early as possible.